gustavomazzoni/auction-system/README.md

+# Auction game app - Realtime app built with Angular & Node

+## Key resolutions:

 * GamaManager (game.service) - why to use it instead of the Controller?
 Because of the interaction with socket.io.
-To keep the controllers thin, I have only placed what I want to expose in the scope and routing stuff.
+To keep the controllers thin, I have only placed what I want to expose in the scope and routing.

 * Why GameManager is setted in scope?
 So the changes in its datas reflected in the scope components.